|Nutrition Facts (per serving)|

 This recipe is easy to follow, though you will want to begin about an hour before you intend to serve them because the plantains need to soak.
 While you're waiting, prepare a fresh aji Amarillo sauce if you don't already have one.
 This creamy chili pepper sauce is the perfect dip for your patacones.

-- 4 cups water (salted, or amount needed to cover plantains)
+4 cups water, or amount to cover plantains

 Plantains become sweeter and less starchy as they ripen, but they also lose their firmness.
 That is not ideal for this recipe.
 You'll find it best to use plantains that are still green and just starting to ripen, showing a touch of yellow on the skin.